 Picking a hike…there’s an app for that

-While we saw some amazing pictures online, we had no idea what trail they were from or how to get there.
+While we saw some amazing pictures online, we had no idea where to start when planning a hike in Romania.
 As much information there is on the internet these days, it’s always amazing how much of it is not very helpful.
 Which is why we stopped at the visitor center.
 We picked up a handy map, and even better, found out there is an app called Munţii Noştri for the Park.
 It’s pretty basic but includes exactly what we needed: a map of all of the trails with a little GPS dot to mark our location.

 After downloading the Munţii Noştri app, we then downloaded the trail maps for Piatra Craiului National Park.

 Most of the hikes are listed as multi day treks, and as we were only planning on hiking for the day, we decided to do the back half of two hikes.
 With reference to the map below, we parked near the number 10, went up the blue stripe trail, hit our peak at the Cabana Curmătura mountain lodge and went down the yellow stripe trail.
 This created a loop and lead us back right near where we parked our car.

 We started off on the blue stripe trail, walking in a wide canyon between two huge limestone rock formations.
 With so many crevices and caves, it’s easy to let your imagination run away with thoughts of vampires, werewolves, or even your favorite evil wizard lurking inside the craggy rock face.

 The steepness of the next section of the trail made up for the flat, easy walk we started with.
 We entered the heavily wooded forest and went straight up.
 I was busy mushroom spotting with so many different varieties thriving on the dark forest floor.
 We found mushrooms in bright yellow, ones with dark purple flat tops, hundreds of little fungi growing out of tree trunks, mushrooms with the tallest, skinniest stems, and my favorite, large red mushrooms with white spots.